We have been home-educating for 15 years.

 I started to relax.

 I now have six children.
-They are aged 21 months, 4, 10, 13, 17 and 19.
-The youngest four have never stepped foot inside of a school building.
-The eldest has now found her independence and has flown the nest.
+They are aged 5, 8, 13, 17, 21 and 23.
+The youngest 4 have never stepped foot inside of a school building.
+The eldest has now found her independence and has flown the nest, and she is currently studying Psychology, Sociology and English Literature.
 All have a love of books and reading.
 All have inquisitive minds.
-All have amazing personalities and a zest for living life.
+All have amazing personalities, individuality, free minds, and a zest for living life.

 At times we find ourselves the ‘talk of the town’ when out and about.
-Occasionally we are stopped and questioned about the children not being in school – and reactions to the home-educated response are mixed.
-Some people are curious, asking lots of questions and being quite positive and interested.
+Occasionally we are stopped and questioned about the children not being in school – and reactions to the home-educated response vary.
+Some people are curious, asking lots of questions and are positive and interested.
 Others are very negative and tell us how they find it hard to believe that we are allowed to do such a thing.
-I’ve also been told that I am ruining the futures of my children.
-I’ve learnt to ignore those that don’t understand.
-It’s not personal.
+I’ve been told that I doing something wonderful for my children, and also that I am ruining the futures of my children.
+I’ve learnt to ignore those that don’t understand home-education, and am sure to remind myself that it’s not personal as they don’t know me either!

 Of course, the home-educator lifestyle isn’t always rosy.
-I rarely have time to myself, and many people have remarked on how they couldn’t cope with having their children around almost 24/7.
-I was the kind of mother that missed my children when they were at school and I relished the time with them during the six week holiday break.
-Some mum’s count down the days until the school is reopened.
-I learnt a long time ago that my home was ever going to be as clean and tidy as I would like it to be, and sacrifices have had to be made to make things work, particularly financially and materialistically, but it is definitely, without a doubt been ever so worth it.
+I rarely have time to myself, and many people have remarked that they couldn’t cope with having their children around 24/7.
+I was the kind of mama that missed my children when they were at school and I relished the time with them in during the six week holiday break.
+Some mum’s count down the days until school is reopened, I was certainly not one of those.
+I learnt a long time ago that my home wouldn’t ever be as clean and tidy as I would like it to be, and sacrifices have had to be made, particularly financially, in order to make things work.
+But definitely, without a doubt, it is worth it.

-I see my children happy and thriving, with a real thirst for learning.
+To see my children happy, thriving, and with a real thirst for learning – yes, it is so worth it.

-The one responsible for my looking for alternatives and thinking outside of the box?
+And Joseph?
+The child responsible for my seeking alternatives and thinking outside of the normal box?
 He is an amazing lad.
+At 21 he spends a lot of time here at home, but also time with his girlfriend in Liverpool.
 He is kind, caring, and considerate.
-He is the first to hug me when I’m upset and will help anyone with anything.
-I’m so very proud of the man he is fast becoming.
-I am thankful that we had the opportunity and more importantly the choice to home-educate.
-It literally feels like it’s been a life-saver for me and my family, and certainly for Joseph.
-I daren’t even consider what the alternative outcome might have been.
+He is the first to hug me when I’m upset and will happily help anyone in need.
+He is mature, confident, and loves to talk about history, politics, the paranormal, true crime, and so much more.
+I am so very proud of the man he is becoming and am thankful that we had the opportunity – and more importantly the choice – to home-educate.
+It literally feels like a life-saver for me and my family, and certainly for Joseph.
+The alternative outcome had we continued with forcing school upon him doesn’t bare thinking of.